kilpkonn/msc-thesis/main.typ

 To initialize a `struct`, we have to provide terms for each of the fields it has a shown on line 12.
 For `enum`, we choose one of the variants we wish to construct and only need to provide terms for that variant.
-Note that structuress and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
+Note that structures#suggestion[s][] and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
 For example in @rust-type-constructor-generics we made the struct `Foo` be generic over `T` by making the field `x` be of genric type `T` rather than some concrete type.
 One of the most used generic enums in Rust is the `Option` type which has two constructors.
 The `None` constructor takes no arguments and `Some(T)` constructor takes one term of generic type `T`.
 Initializing structs and enums with different types is shown in the `main` function at the end of @rust-type-constructor-generics.

+#todo-philipp[You could add a short explanation of how `Option` is used in practice: "Terms of type `Option<T>` are either..., or ..."]

 #figure(
 sourcecode()[```rs